akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

-# Understanding Neural Networks using real examples
+# Understanding neural networks using real examples

-A Neural Network is a computer algorithm inspired by the human brain (hence Neural), composed of a network of artificial neurons.
+A neural network is a computer algorithm inspired by the human brain (hence Neural), composed of a network of artificial neurons.
 This network of aritificial neurons is able to learn patterns from